wangwan0910/masc-second/README.md

 ...
 ```

-For "SAC", you can start the training with
+For Continuous action/observation space "SAC", you can start the training with
 ```
 python SAC1P1F.py --env1
 python SAC1P1F.py --env2